gmlc-dispatches/dispatches/docs/models/fossil/integrated_ultra_supercritical_powerplant.rst

 Integrated Ultra-Supercritical Power Plant
 ======================================================

-The Integrated Ultra-Supercritical Power Plant is an example model to determine the optimal operation of a pulverized coal-fired ultra-supercritical power plant integrated with a thermal energy storage system for a given electricity price in a price taker analysis.
-This model integrates a Solar salt charge and discharge storage heat exchanger to a fixed location in the :ref:`Ultra-Supercritical Power Plant` model.
+The Integrated Ultra-Supercritical Power Plant is an example model to determine the optimal operation of a pulverized coal-fired ultra-supercritical power plant integrated with a thermal energy storage system (TES) for a given electricity price.
+This model integrates a Solar salt charge and discharge heat exchanger in the :ref:`Ultra-Supercritical Power Plant` model.
 A flowsheet of the integrated power plant is shown in the figure below:

 .. image:: ../../images/integrated_ultra_supercritical_powerplant.png
     :align: center